rohsyl/laravel-otc/README.md

 ### authenticatables

 This array will define a list of entites that can be used to get authentified.
+It's like a simplified version of laravel guard.
+I might move this to guard in the futur.
+The main goal is to set what model and what column are used to find the model in the database.

 - `user` is the name of the "guard"/type
 - `model` is the corresponding eloquent model